darrarski/xcframework-maker/README.md

         Use device-arm64 architecture slice as a simulator-arm64 architecture slice and include it the resulting XCFramework.
 This makes development possible on M1 Mac without using Rosetta.
   -output <path>          Output directory path.
-        Privide path to a directiory where resulting XCFramework should be created.
+        Provide a path to a directory where the resulting XCFramework should be created.
 Eg "path/to/output/directory"
   -help, -h               Show help information.
 ```